carolyn2004/carolyn2004/README.md

     - This project is not graded and was done with the guidance of a lecturer.
  - [Devops Assignment - a game review web application](https://github.com/carolyn2004/devops-assignment)
     - A maven build java web application created with Eclipse using Apache Tomcat server.
-    - Application was integrated with Jenkins to ensure continouse deployment.
+    - Application was integrated with Jenkins to ensure continous integration and deployment.
     - Application was also deployed using Azure cloud.
     - Code includes both selenium and junit software testing.
     - Project was integrated with Jira for change management, bug management, automation and release management.